-People frequently say “I want bullet proof asset protection.”
-I had an attorney friend of mine some years ago joke during seminars that the only true way to be bullet proof was to be poverty stricken and destitute.
+People frequently say “I want bulletproof asset protection.”
+I had an attorney friend of mine some years ago joke during seminars that the only true way to be bulletproof was to be poverty stricken and destitute.
 Then he would go on to say that the next best thing to that was to form and International Asset Protection Trust (IAPT).
-This was 12 years ago that he used to say this.
+This was 20 years ago.
 It was true then and it is still true today.

 In reality, most trusts that are set up as hybrids never have to become true offshore trust.
 The reason is that most creditors quickly back off once they find that an International Asset Protection Trust is in the picture.
-If the IAPT was set up long enough ago that there is no issue of fraudulent conveyance, then the creditor knows that an attack is futile.
-In fact many creditors that could make a fraudulent conveyance argument rarely do.
+If the IAPT was set up long enough ago that there is no issue of a voidable transaction, then the creditor knows that an attack is futile.
+In fact, many creditors that could make a voidable transaction argument rarely do.
 It is simply too expensive for them to go down that path.
-In the 20 years our company

 Elements of an International Asset Protection Trust